florianwirth/PointAtMe/README.md

 ## Overview

 In this 3D Label Tool the user utilizes Oculus VR in order to label and annotate various traffic participants.
 The user is placed into the scene and can move around, identifying traffic participants.
-Information about these can then be defined and assigned.
+Information about these, for example about the type of traffic participant and in which direction the traffic participant is moving relative to the ego vehicle, can be defined.

 ## Installation